proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ## Monitoring

-The Sirius-Chain command line interface has a set of monitoring commands to track events in the Sirius-Chain.
+The Sirius Chain command line interface has a set of monitoring commands to track events in the Sirius Chain.

 ### Block